grzeimann/TSDRP/README.md

 # The Robert G. Tull Coudé Spectrograph Data Reduction Pipeline

 ## Overview
-The Tull Spectrograph Data Reduction Pipeline (TSDRP) is designed to process and analyze spectral data from the Tull Coudé Echelle Spectrograph at the Harlan J. Smith Telescope.
-This pipeline produces order extracted spectra for the following setups:
+The Tull Spectrograph Data Reduction Pipeline (TSDRP) is designed to process spectral data from the Tull Coudé Echelle Spectrograph.
+It offers functionalities like spectral extraction, bias subtraction, flat-field correction, wavelength calibration, cosmic ray rejection, and full aperture extraction.
+The pipeline allows users to reduce one night of data at a time and organizes reduction products with the calibration products created.
+Additionally, users can customize processing with command-line options.
+This pipeline currently works for the following setups:

 - TS23